 Sony A6000 vs RX10

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and October 2013.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were officially introduced, respectively, in February 2014 and October 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the RX10 is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and an one-inch (RX10) sensor.
 The A6000 has a resolution of 24 megapixels, whereas the RX10 provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.